sharpfoxdev/budget-now/README.md

 ### Create copy of budget
 If you spend same amount of money every budget and don't want to create new budget and new categories every time, you can run
 ```
-./budgetApp copy_budget feb22 march22
+./budgetApp copy_budget may22 june22 1.6.2022 30.6.2022
 ```
-This will create new budget march22 and copy all categories and budgeted amounts within them into the new budget.
-All you have to do now is switch primary budget from `feb22` to `march22`, add income and you are ready to add expenses when you need to.
+This will create new budget june22 and copy all categories and budgeted amounts within them into the new budget.
+All you have to do now is switch primary budget from `may22` to `june22`, add income and you are ready to add expenses when you need to.

 # Code architecture and design decisions

-The code architecture is based on Model-View-Controller design pattern with commandLineParser, that parses initial commands from CLI.
+The code architecture is based on Model-View-Controller design pattern with commandLineParser, that parses initial commands from CLI and helper `DateManager` class, that handles dates.

 Firstly the arguments are sent from main.cpp into `CommandLineParser`.
 It contains map between available commands and respective member functions, that can handle them.
 There we get only command parameters from args and these parameters then get passed further into `Controller` in appropriate member function, that further handles them.